A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations

 \section{Approximate state Riemann solvers}

-Given the high accuracy obtained with the convex combination and quadratic approximations of $h_*$ for the SWEs' Riemann problems, a new non-iterative approximate state Riemann solver is proposed in Algorithm \ref{algo: adaptive noniterative SWEs}.
-We take advantage of the fact that the criteria to estimate the nature of the waves can be reused to compute the convex combination approximation.
+Given the high accuracy obtained with the CC and QA initial guesses for the SWE Riemann problem, a new non-iterative approximate state Riemann solver is proposed in Algorithm \ref{algo: adaptive noniterative SWEs}.
+We take advantage of the fact that the criterion for determining the nature of the waves can be reused to compute the CC approximation.
 To also obtain an approximation of $u_*$, \eqref{eq: speed star SWEs} can still be used.

-Analogously to the SWEs, we also propose an adaptive solver for the EEs, \ref{algo: adaptive iterative EEs}.
-However, the accuracy of the convex combination approximation of $p_*$ might not be high enough for it to be useful when the Riemann solution involves strong waves as discussed in Section \ref{sec:results EEs}.
-Therefore, this proposed adaptive solver is iterative when facing the latter scenario.
+Similarly, we also propose an adaptive solver for the EEs in \ref{algo: adaptive iterative EEs}.
+However, as discussed in Section \ref{sec:results EEs}, the CC approximation of $p_*$ might not be accurate enough when the Riemann solution involves strong waves.
+Therefore, this proposed adaptive solver employs iteration for two-shock solutions.